-The stock structure of sea scallops is not well understood.
+Sea scallop (Fig. A24).
+The stock structure of this species is not well understood.
 There are persistent patterns of aggregations of scallops in the Gulf of Maine Area.
-At commercial size, say after age 3 or 4, scallops are not migratory and each area could be managed independently.
+At commercial size (after age 3 or 4) scallops are not migratory and each area can be managed independently.
 However, the eggs and larvae spend approximately 2 months in the water column and may be carried considerable distances.
-It is not known if or how the parental stock size affects future recruitment, and in particular, whether parent stock size in one area could affect recruitment in other areas.
+It is not known if or how the parental stock size affects future recruitment, and, in particular, whether parent stock size in one area could affect recruitment in other areas.
 There exists an unfishable portion of the resource, in refugia, which represents an unknown factor in the recruitment process.